 WASHINGTON (AP) — The chairman of the House Intelligence Committee said Thursday that terrorists are already changing their behavior based on information from leaks about classified U.S. data gathering programs, but he offered no details.

-Rep. Mike Roger said it's part of the damage from disclosures by former National Security Agency contractor Edward Snowden of two NSA programs.
-The programs collect millions of telephone records and track foreign Internet activity on U.S. networks.
+Rep. Mike Roger said it's part of the damage from disclosures by National Security Agency contractor Edward Snowden of two NSA programs, which collect millions of telephone records and track foreign Internet activity on U.S. networks.
 Snowden fled to Hong Kong in May and has granted some interviews since then, saying he hopes to stay there and fight any charges that may yet be filed against him.

 The ranking Democrat on the committee, Rep. C.A.
 Dutch Ruppersberger of Maryland, said he's concerned that Snowden fled to Hong Kong, a part of China, "a country that's cyberattacking us every single day."
 He said investigators were trying to determine if Snowden would seek protection from the Chinese government.

 Rogers and Ruppersberger spoke to reporters after a closed committee briefing with the NSA's director, Gen. Keith Alexander, who said he hopes to declassify details of dozens of attacks disrupted by the programs.
 Alexander said officials don't want to "cause another terror attack by giving out too much information."